- Faculty Resources

-May 18 – "Introduction to CORE Data for WIC Instructor"
+May 18 – "Introduction to CORE Data for WIC Instructors"

 Chrysanthemum Hayes, Communications & Engagement Manager, Institutional Analytics and Reporting, provides an introduction to using CORE and institutional data as they relate to teaching and course improvement.
 Session will include important information about data security and access as well as a summary of the CORE reports that may be relevant to faculty teaching WIC courses.

 April 14 – “High-Impact Writing Practices & Multimodal Learning”

 The WIC Team introduces the ATD’s recent article on High-Impact Writing Practices, a central theme for this year’s lunch series, and explores hands-on multimodal learning.

 April 21 – “From Writing Center to Writing Studio: What Faculty Need to Know”

 Dennis Bennett, Director of the Writing Center, and associate panel discuss the major transition into the Writing Studio, the reasons behind the change, and what faculty need to know.

 Kay Sagmiller, Center for Teaching and Learning Director, discusses connections between cognition and student learning.

 May 5 – “Technology and Interactive Writing Processes”

 Instructional Technology Specialist Tasha Biesinger and Information Services partner with the WIC Team to explain how to make the most of Canvas, Eli Review, and other writing technologies.